ekinkaradag/sample-ecommerce/README.md

 # Changelog

+## 25 December 2020

+- Added a SignUp component for users to sign up and sign in with their email and password combinations.

 ## 22 November 2020

 - Because Facebook requires a legitimate permission from the developer, I have disabled displaying profile photos for Facebook users.